 A collaboration to provide information, raise awareness, mobilize support, & educate the community about healthy food & nutrition.

-Founded in 2011, the Rockland Community Against Hunger (RCAH) brings together a network of food pantries and feeding programs, the local Food Bank and local social services agencies.
+Founded in 2011, the Rockland Community Against Hunger (RCAH) brings together a network of food pantries and meal programs, the local Food Bank and local social services agencies.
 Our primary goal is to provide information about food sources and food-related services to the public, raise awareness of hunger in Rockland County, mobilize support among public and private resources, and educate the community about food and nutrition.
 TOUCH is a lead agency of RCAH, along with Meals on Wheels of Rockland, BRIDGES, Martin Luther King Community Center of Spring Valley, and Catholic Charities of Rockland.

 In 2010, RCAH implemented the Get Fresh Program, working with the Regional Food Bank of Northeastern NY to distribute food to agencies in Rockland County.
 This program collects and distributes an average of 50,000 lbs of food every month.
 Over 5,000,000 pounds have been distributed to feeding programs and to the hungry of Rockland County since its inception!
 At the height of the Covid pandemic to meet the rising demand, we held the food distributions weekly, from May 2020 through August 2021, providing over 1.4 million meals to the community in that time frame alone!